-The History Department matriculates a small class of new graduate students each September; our program’s size ensures individualized attention and considerable flexibility in designing one’s plan of study.
-All Ph.D. students are guaranteed funding through their fifth year in the program, assuming successful completion of requirements.
-Graduate students gain experience teaching in the university’s two-semester core history sequence, first as teaching assistants, later as teaching fellows in charge of their own classes.
-Faculty and graduate students come together regularly for conversations about the craft of teaching history.
+The History Department matriculates a small group of masters’ and doctoral students each September and the small size of the program ensures individualized attention and flexibility in the plan of study.
+All PhD students are guaranteed funding through the fifth year of the program, assuming satisfactory progress towards the degree.
+Doctoral students first gain teaching experience as teaching assistants in the university’s core history sequence and later teach their own core courses as well as classes in their area of expertise.

 Historians at Boston College benefit from our location in one of the world’s great centers of academic life.
 A range of neighboring universities, libraries, and cultural institutions enrich all of our work.
-In particular, ongoing collaboration with graduate programs at Boston University, Brandeis University, and Tufts University allows our graduate students to tap into a remarkable network of world-class scholars.
-Several students and faculty also take part in the the Center for European Studies, the Fairbank Center for East Asian Research, the Reischauer Institute of Japanese Studies, and the South Asia Initiative at Harvard, as well as the Graduate Consortium in Women’s Studies at MIT.
+Ongoing collaborations with Brandeis, Tufts and Boston Universities allow our students to tap into a remarkable network of world-class scholars.
+Several students and faculty also participate in seminars and conferences at the Center for European Studies, the Fairbank Center for East Asian Research, the Reischauer Institute of Japanese Studies, and the South Asia Center at Harvard, as well as the Graduate Consortium in Women’s Studies at M.I.T.

-Ongoing seminars and lecture series at the Massachusetts Historical Society, the Boston Public Library, and the Museum of Fine Arts bring together lively communities of scholars interested in a range of subfields and other disciplines.
-Historians at Boston College have access to the collections of the Boston Library Consortium, a network of 19 academic and research libraries around New England.
-In all, Boston offers an unparalleled site for pursuing advanced study in history.
+Seminars and lectures at the Massachusetts Historical Society, the Boston Public Library, and the Museum of Fine Arts bring together lively communities of scholars interested in history as well as neighboring disciplines.
+Historians at Boston College have access to the collections of the Boston Library Consortium, a network of 19 academic and research libraries in New England.
+In sum, Boston is unparalleled for pursuing advanced study in history.